JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [GAS-2] Adjusting rewards for pauses in `Marketplace` is not scalable as the gas cost depends on the number of rentees

 The mechanism for adjusting rewards relies heavily on for-loops, which is not scalable.
 The more rentees, the more expensive it is to adjust rewards for all of them.
-This can even lead to out of gas reverts (as explained in another issue above).
+This can even lead to out-of-gas reverts (as explained in another issue above).

 #### Recommendation

 Not trivial.
-The changes would affect multiple places of the contract, but the general idea would be to store the `pauseTime` only in the rentable, as a `accumulatedPauses` since the token was first listed, and only increment that value every time a pause is scheduled with start and end times.
+The changes would affect multiple places of the contract, but the general idea would be to store the `pauseTime` only in the rentable, as an `accumulatedPauses` since the token was first listed, and only increment that value every time a pause is scheduled with start and end times.

 On each rental struct, you would store `accumulatedPausesSnapshot`, with the value of `accumulatedPauses` when the rental started.
-When rewards are calculated for that particular rental, only the difference from the `accumulatedPauses` and the `accumulatedPausesSnapshot` would apply to that rental.
-In this way, the calculations are distributed among all rentees, instead being the renter paying for it.
+When rewards are calculated for that particular rental, only the difference between the `accumulatedPauses` and the `accumulatedPausesSnapshot` would apply to that rental.
+In this way, the calculations are distributed among all rentees, instead of being the renter paying for it.

-This lose recomendation has been on purpose not addressed with specific changes, as they could interfere with other recommendations.
+This loose recommendation has been on purpose not addressed with specific changes, as they could interfere with other recommendations.
 But I'm happy to discuss them once the other issues are fixed.

 ----